-For this episode of Caucus: New Jersey with Steve Adubato, show host Steve Adubato, PhD., spoke to one of these dedicated individuals: Dr. Jeanette Betancourt is the senior vice president for the United States Social Impact at the Sesame Workshop.
-Betancourt described how nurturing early childhood learning helps children build important skills to succeed in school and life.
+For this episode of Caucus: New Jersey with Steve Adubato, show host Steve Adubato, PhD., speaks to one of these dedicated individuals; Dr. Jeanette Betancourt is the senior vice president for the United States Social Impact at the Sesame Workshop.
+Betancourt describes how nurturing early childhood learning helps children build important skills to succeed in school and life.

-The Sesame Workshop is the New York City-based nonprofit organization behind Sesame Street, which provides educational learning resources through television, articles and other media.
+The Sesame Workshop is the New York City nonprofit organization behind Sesame Street; of course, they provide educational learning resources through television, articles, and other media.